Fourth-Cosmic-Velocity/Ironman-Suits-Package-for-Java/README.md

              String Reference : Returns  the reference of the suit String Image : Returns the location of image of the suit

-Methods
+## Methods

-		 void Print_Mark_No : Prints Mark number of the suit void Print_ Base : Prints the base on which the suit designed void Print_ Intro_Movie : Prints the debut movie void Print_ Movies : Prints the movies in which the suit made its appearance void Print_ Creators : Prints the name of creators/designers of the suit void Print_ Users : Prints the name of the people who used the suit void Print_ Code_Name : Prints the code name of the suit void Print_ Place_of_Creation : Prints the name of place where the suit is created void Print_ Armor_Class : Prints the class( not Java class) which the suit belongs to void Print_ Type : Prints the name of the type of suit void Print_ Colour : Prints the name of colours used in the suit void Print_ Height : Prints the height of the suit void Print_ Status : Prints the status of the suit whether it active or destroyed void Print_ Power_Core : Prints the name of the arc reactor used in the suit void Print_ Features : Prints the features of the suit void Print_ AI : Prints  the AI of the suit void Print_ System : Prints  the system of the suit void Print_ Weapons : Prints  the weapons of the suit void Print_ Composition : Prints  the composition of the suit void Print_ Capabilities : Prints  the capabilities of the suit void Print_ Special_Features : Prints  the special features of the suit void Print_ Predecessor : Prints  the predecessor of the suit void Print_ Successor : Prints  the successor of the suit void Print_ Preceded_By : Prints the suit designed before the current suit void Print_ Followed_By : Prints the suit designed after the current suit void Print_ Year_of_Introduction : Prints  the year of introduction of the suit void Print_ Year_of_Destruction : Prints  the year of destruction of the suit void Print_ UseCase : Prints  the events in which the suit is used void Print_ End : Prints  the end of the suit void Print_ Reference : Prints  the reference of the suit void Print_ Image : Prints  the location of image of the suit
+		 void Print_Mark_No : Prints Mark number of the suit void Print_Base : Prints the base on which the suit designed void Print_Intro_Movie : Prints the debut movie void Print_Movies : Prints the movies in which the suit made its appearance void Print_Creators : Prints the name of creators/designers of the suit void Print_Users : Prints the name of the people who used the suit void Print_Code_Name : Prints the code name of the suit void Print_Place_of_Creation : Prints the name of place where the suit is created void Print_Armor_Class : Prints the class( not Java class) which the suit belongs to void Print_Type : Prints the name of the type of suit void Print_Colour : Prints the name of colours used in the suit void Print_Height : Prints the height of the suit void Print_Status : Prints the status of the suit whether it active or destroyed void Print_Power_Core : Prints the name of the arc reactor used in the suit void Print_Features : Prints the features of the suit void Print_AI : Prints  the AI of the suit void Print_System : Prints  the system of the suit void Print_Weapons : Prints  the weapons of the suit void Print_Composition : Prints  the composition of the suit void Print_Capabilities : Prints  the capabilities of the suit void Print_Special_Features : Prints  the special features of the suit void Print_Predecessor : Prints  the predecessor of the suit void Print_Successor : Prints  the successor of the suit void Print_Preceded_By : Prints the suit designed before the current suit void Print_Followed_By : Prints the suit designed after the current suit void Print_Year_of_Introduction : Prints  the year of introduction of the suit void Print_Year_of_Destruction : Prints  the year of destruction of the suit void Print_UseCase : Prints  the events in which the suit is used void Print_End : Prints  the end of the suit void Print_Reference : Prints  the reference of the suit void Print_Image : Prints  the location of image of the suit

-There are Subpackages:
+## Subpackages:

              basic : Includes Mark 1 to Mark 9
              advanced : Includes Mark 10 to Mark 14
              special : Includes Mark 15 to Mark 50, Mark 85
              wm : Includes War Machine Mark 1 to War Machine Mark 7

-@author Fourth Cosmic Velocity

-@Version 1
+# References

 Used data from Fandom and Images from Pinterest.

 Fandom : https://ironman.fandom.com/wiki/Category:Cinematic_Armors

 Pinterest : https://in.pinterest.com/

+# Note

 I only made this package from data from these websites.